 - Cats benefit from having multiple places to spend time in a house.

 - You can tell if a cat is happy by observing its body language.

 While house cats may seem like they have it easy, napping all day and basking in the sun, underneath their cool exteriors lies a wide range of complex and complicated emotions.
 Cats in the wild have to deal with being both predator and prey, and just because your cat is technically safe and sound in your home doesn’t mean she’s completely at ease.
-According to cat health experts, a number of everyday, routine factors can cause an enormous amount of stress — which has a direct affect on cat health and can cause vomiting, hair loss, and even urinary tract infections.
+According to cat health experts, many everyday, routine factors can cause an enormous amount of stress — which has a direct effect on cat health and can cause vomiting, hair loss, and even urinary tract infections.

 We spoke with certified cat behavior consultant Marilyn Krieger, known as The Cat Coach and columnist for Cat Fancy Magazine, to find out your cat’s top stress triggers (and what you can do about them):

 1. Your incessant yelling and raging: When someone, especially the pet owner, raises their voice or yells at a cat in anger or to punish them, this can be very stressful to the cat.
 “Especially if the person who is angry with them is also a person that they are very bonded to and rely on,” Krieger explains.
 A pet owner or family member yelling at a cat in anger can cause the cat stress to the point of illness and even break the bond that they have with this person.